microsoft/fluentui/apps/fabric-website/src/pages/Controls/ProgressIndicatorPage/docs/ios/ProgressIndicatorImplementation.md

 ### Control Name

-MSHUD: The overlay with large spinner and modes.
+`MSHUD` The overlay with large spinner and modes.

-MSActivityIndicatorView: Just the spinning element.
+`MSActivityIndicatorView` Just the spinning element.

 ### Library